Nicola Dobson – Chair

 I am involved in a number of groups within Coldside Ward including the Regeneration Forum and the Coldside Forum.
 I am a great believer in community empowerment and local people being involved in running local services.

 I currently work at the Grey Lodge Settlement as a part time coordinator for an intergenerational project working across the city.
 My hobbies include watching films, sport, listening to music and reading.

 Drawn to Character Animation from an early age I studied BA (Hons) Computer Arts and Professional Masters in Games Development at Abertay University.
 Along with 4 other developers, I founded my own company; Future Fossil Studios LTD. Working on game production and commissioned projects, we also had great experience running workshops with local schools, Dare to be Digital and Princes Trust, teaching children and young adults about the development process and making their own games.

-I discovered the MAXwell Centre when I began attending a craft class here, made to feel at home and supported by the lovely staff here I decided to become tutor of two craft groups.
-I also volunteer to help the centre run its social enterprise; MAXcrafts.
-Working with a variety of people and vulnerable adults I find creativity greatly aids mental wellbeing in many ways and I believe it should be accessible to everyone.
-I want to help others as much as I can with my experiences and encourage skillsharing, bringing people together.
+I discovered the MAXwell Centre in 2014 when I began attending a craft class there.
+Made to feel at home and supported by the lovely staff, I later became tutor of two craft groups for a time while helping to run the Centre's social enterprise; MAXcrafts.
+Creativity greatly aids mental well-being in many ways and I believe it should be easily accessible to everyone.
+Having worked with a variety of people in different areas, I support open and friendly environments that encourage skillshare; bringing people together.
+I joined the board in 2016, keen to help others as much as I can with my experiences.